devsecops/bootcamp/Week-4/labs/LAB-2.md

 1. Login to Splunk by opening the Splunk Console with your browser.
 Splunk Console: [https://54.186.140.211/en-US/account/login?return_to=%2Fen-US%2F](https://54.186.140.211/en-US/account/login?return_to=%2Fen-US%2F)

 2. Search for your instance's logs.
-Click `Search & Reporting` and enter `index=main host=ip-10-0-0-0.us-west-2.compute.internal` in the search input box.
-Select `Last 4 hours` from the time chooser pull-down and hit search.
+Click `Search & Reporting` and enter `index=main host=<Private DNS>` in the search input box.
+Select `Last 4 hours` from the time chooser pull-down and hit search. `Private DNS` is your intance's private DNS name.

 3. Narrow your search by adding the `sourcetype` of `linux_secure` or the `source` of `/var/log/secure`.
 What is the difference between these?